dbt-labs/docs.getdbt.com/website/snippets/_new-sl-setup.md

 - You must have a dbt Cloud Team or Enterprise [multi-tenant](/docs/cloud/about-cloud/regions-ip-addresses) deployment, hosted in North America.
 - You must be part of the Owner group, and have the correct [license](/docs/cloud/manage-access/seats-and-users) and [permissions](/docs/cloud/manage-access/self-service-permissions) to configure the Semantic Layer:
-    * Enterprise plan &mdash; Owner with a Developer license and assigned Project Creator, Database Admin, or Account Admin permissions.
+    * Enterprise plan &mdash; Owner with a Developer license and assigned Project Creator, Database Admin, Admin, or Account Admin permissions.
     * Team plan &mdash; Owner with a Developer license.
 - You must have a successful run in your new environment.